SuperOfficeDocs/superoffice-docs/docs/en/document/learn/index.md

 ## Standardize your documents

 When working with customers, there are often documents that you create and send out repeatedly.
 Usually they contain the same basic elements, but different content.
-By creating your own templates, you can be certain that the documents your employees create all look the same.
+By creating your own [templates][11], you can be certain that the documents your employees create all look the same.

 You can add any type of document template to SuperOffice CRM, whether it is a contract, a quotation, a project description, or your own version of the Privacy confirmation email.